 68% of Tanzanians depend on only one income source, while the rest have more than one.
-41% of Tanzanians depend on agricultural activities to meet their expenses, 20% on casual labor, 18% depend on other people and 14% on their own business activities.
+41% of Tanzanians depend on agricultural activities to meet their expenses; 20% on casual labor, 18% depend on other people and 14% on their own business activities.
 The 18% who are dependents are mainly women.

-FinScope Tanzania does not focus on the main source of livelihood, but rather on financial inclusion, considered here as the income-generating activities that people rely on to meet their expenses.
+FinScope does not focus on the main source of livelihood, but rather on financial inclusion, considered here as the income-generating activities that people rely on to meet their expenses.
 It is for that reason that the results displayed in Chart 5 appear different to those surveys which analyse the main source of livelihood.

-Chart 6: PPI Distribution-grouped Chart 7: PPI Distribution by setting
+Chart 6: PPI Distribution-grouped

+Chart 7: PPI Distribution by setting

-Source: FinScope Tanzania 2017 April-July In order to offer tailor-made financial services to Tanzanians, it is important to understand the profiles of those individuals.
-To assess the wealth status ...
-FinScope Tanzania used the Progress out of Poverty Index (PPI).
+In order to offer tailor-made financial services to Tanzanians, it is important to understand the profiles of those individuals.
+To assess the wealth status, FinScope Tanzania used the Progress out of Poverty Index (PPI).
 The PPI is a statistically sound, simple, and country-specific calibrated index (for Tanzania it is based on the 2011/2012 household budget survey).
 The index uses scores given to answers on 10 questions about a household's characteristics.
 With the PPI scores, households can be classified according to different wealth levels.

-Chart 8: PPI Distribution
+PPI Distribution

-The PPI scores households into five equal levels as follows:
+The PPI scores segmentshouseholds into five equal levelsas follows:

 - First Quintile (0-20)

 - Second Quintile (21-40)

 - Third Quintile (41-60)

-- Fourth Quintile (61-80)
+- Fourth Quintile (41-80)

 - Fifth Quintile (81-100)

 The first and last intervals generated small samples.
 These have been combined as follows:

-- Intervals 1 and 2 are combined

-- Intervals 4 and 5 are combined
+- Intervals 1 and 2 are combined - Intervals 4 and 5 are combined

 However, it is important to note that by dividing the PPI score in five equal levels, the wealth levels shown here provide an indication of relative wealth within the sampled population; while measures of absolute wealth, such as poverty lines, anchor sample populations poverty to a universal standard.

 Based on the respondents' self-reported income, the table below displays monthly income in TZS as well as daily income in USD.
 While comparing mean income values with median (middle value) income values, it becomes evident that income varies greatly within the quintiles and hence the median value provides a better projection of the reported income level for each of the respective quintiles.

-PPI quintiles Tanzania Shillings per month US Dollars per month Mean Middle value (Median) Mean Middle value (Median) Two lowest quintiles 125,884 41,667 2.84 0.94 Middle quintile 178,638 90,000 4.02 2.03 Two highest quintiles 486,222 150,000 10.95 3.38 Source: FinScope Tanzania 2017 April-July
+PPI quintiles TZS per month USD per day Mean Middle value (Median) Mean Middle value (Median) Two lowest quintiles 125,884 41,667 2.84 0.94 Middle quintile 178,638 90,000 4.02 2.03 Two highest quintiles 486,222 150,000 10.95 3.38 •

 B. ADDRESSABILITY: Can adult Tanzanians be served by financial service providers?

 For Tanzanian adults to be served by financial service providers, certain eligibility criteria need to be met.
 This section looks at consumers' literacy and numeracy skills, proximity to financial service providers, assets ownership and Know-Your-Customer (KYC) requirements.
-KISWAHILI LANGUAGE OF THE CONSUMER Chart 9: Language Barrier